kerry-he/qics/docs/source/guide/gettingstarted.rst

     X = \begin{bmatrix} 2 & 1 \\ 1 & 2 \end{bmatrix},

 as a running example to see how we can solve problems in **QICS**.
-This is a simple example of the a :ref:`nearest correlation matrix<Nearest>` problem.
+This is a simple example of the a :ref:`nearest correlation matrix
+<examples/qrep/nearest:nearest correlation matrix>` problem.
+Further examples
-Further examples showing how QICS can be used to solve semidefinite and quantum relative entropy programs can be found in :doc:`/examples/index`.
+showing how QICS can be used to solve semidefinite and quantum relative entropy programs can be found in :doc:`/examples/index`.

 Modelling
 ---------